Enzo Pérez

-Enzo Nicolás Pérez ([ˈenso ˈpeɾes]; born 22 February 1986) is an Argentine professional footballer who plays as a central midfielder for River Plate and the Argentina national team.
+Enzo Nicolás Pérez ([ˈenso ˈpeɾes]; born 22 February 1986) is an Argentine professional footballer who plays as a midfielder for Argentine Primera División club River Plate.

-He played four years for S.L.
+Pérez played four years for S.L.
 Benfica in Portugal, where he won five trophies, most notably the domestic treble in the 2013–14 season, and reached two consecutive UEFA Europa League finals.

 Club career

 Early career

 Born in Maipú, Mendoza, Pérez began his career in Deportivo Maipú, like his father, and started his professional playing career with Godoy Cruz, where he wrote his name into club history by scoring a fifth-minute goal in the 1–1 draw with Belgrano on 9 September 2006.
 This was the first goal ever scored by Godoy Cruz in the Argentine first division.
 In total, he scored 12 goals in his career at Godoy Cruz, most coming from penalties.
 In 2007, Pérez joined Estudiantes de La Plata, where he finished as runner-up with the team in the 2008 Copa Sudamericana.
 He was then a first team regular in the team that won the 2009 Copa Libertadores.